Roldbach/autoencoder_ct_3d_super_resolution/README.md

 ## Description
 This repository contains the official PyTorch Implementation of paper: Is Autoencoder Truly Applicable for 3D CT Super-Resolution?
 We have provided our full training and inference codes and pre-trained models as well.
-Users could use this repository to:

-- Train models on self-prepared datasets
-- Test models on self-prepared dataset

 ## Get Started